AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 # Philosophy

-Unity MVC+C is build aroung a few core philosophies:
+Unity MVC+C is built around a few core philosophies:

 - Every feature is a module that MUST work on its own or be explicit and clear about its dependencies.